StochasticBiology/hypertraps-ct/README.md

 Fall 2023 work
 -----
 In progress:
-* updating workhorse code to output sensible L2 parameterisations and best state/transition values
+* updating workhorse code to output sensible L2 parameterisations and best state/transition values -- DONE
-* retesting with old data
+* retesting with old data -- DONE to some extent.
+CT really confounds the inference -- simple systems harder to infer

 Next:
 * make plots in R to match old document
-* test with direct time comparison
+* test with direct time comparison -- see above -- CT confounds inference
 * SGD
 * better command line interface